 The thinning volume of the skin and underlying soft tissues results in the appearance of fine vessels in the skin (telangiectasias), sun spots, enlarged pore size and deeper lines.

 70s and 80s

-In ones seventies and eighties there is a continued aging in all the layers of the face including the skin, soft tissues, underlying muscular layer and boney skeleton.
+In one’s seventies and eighties, there is continued ageing in all the layers of the face including the skin, soft tissues, underlying muscular layer and boney skeleton.